Raul-Nicolas/SAVIRAV/README.md

 # SAVIRAV classifier
-Our classifier uses Splicing and Intron retention features to predict Splicing-Associated Variants (SAV) and Intron Retention-Associated Variants
+Our classifier uses Splicing and Intron Retention features to predict Splicing-Associated Variants (SAV) and Intron Retention-Associated Variants

 ## Input
 This package requires a **BAM file** or **list of BAM files** and the chosen **gene** to proceed with the classification